Pi-hole is very lightweight, and does not require much processing power

 --permanent argument will ensure the firewall rules persist reboots.
 If only IPv4 blocking is used for the Pi-hole installation, the

-dhcpv6 service can be removed the the commands below.
+dhcpv6 service can be removed from the commands below.
 Create a new zone for the local interface (

 lo) for the pihole-FTL ports to ensure the API is only accessible locally.
 Finally